ps-bits/async-vs-threads/README.md

 # asyncio vs threads
-This experiment compares the speed of threads and async in Python.
+This experiment compares the speed of threads vs async in Python.

-Two ping pong players are created, each represented by a thread or async task.
+Two workers are created, each represented by a thread or async task.
-They will send a "ball" back and forth via a queue.
+They will send a message back and forth via a queue.
-(The ball is actually a text string)
+They will reverse the message every time they receive it, to represent some work.

 This experiment counts how many times the ball was played in 1 second.